Hi, my name is Vicky

 My job is to lay down when Vicky works on her own in her studio.
 Every 30minutes I get up and go ask her for some cuddles and kisses.
 She’s less stressed when I do that, so I decided that’s my job now.
-Oh and when she creates a new studio setting I test it out for her.
+Oh and when she creates a new studio setting for her other business In het Wonderland I test it out for her.
 I don’t mind doing that.
 I get treats when I do and I get new pics for my socials.
 So it’s a win-win.

 Oh, can i just ask you a little favor?
 If you ever want to live with a dog just go find one of us in a shelter.
 We really prefer to live with you in a decent place over living in a cage in a shelter where we’re all just feeling lonely.
 Vicky explained to me that a lot of humans think that dogs in a shelter are difficult because they lived through some shitty stuff (like me), but that’s really not true.
 First of all, not all of us had a bad past.
 And second of all: the ones who did ESPECIALLY need a nice human to live with.
 We’re not that hard to deal with, I promise.
 You can get help to communicate with us, a lot of behavior therapists out there who know our language and can help you understand us too.
 Please, consider it.
 That would be really kind.

 And kind people are the best kind of people.
-That’s our motto here at Silver Sixpence Studio!
+That’s our motto here at Silver Sixpence Stories!